aditya0711/demo-supplychain/README.md

 ## Project setup

 ### Installation
 `npm i`

+## Run React Application

+Remove the build folder is present: rm -rf build/

+react-scripts build

+PORT=3001 react-scripts start

+Navigate to http://localhost:3001 for the React Application.

 ### Deployment
 * In the folder `./config`, create a config file for the target Blockapps server